Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Zoning

-The act of partitioning land into "zones", reserved for different purposes, such as a residence or business.
-Each of these zones has a set of regulations for new development that differs from other zones.
+The act of designating land into "zones", reserved for different purposes, such as residential or commercial development.
+Each of these zones has a set of restrictions for new development that differs from other zones.